LeslieJohnson/Surplus-example/doc/Pictures.md

 let mypic = <img/>
 mypic.src = 'pictures/mypic.jpg'
 ```
+Here `mypic` is a node on the browser, and `mypic.jpg` is a file
+that's loaded over a network from the server.

 The problem with this approach is that loading new images, which can
 be large, takes too much time for a mobile